 PE Classroom (green): This addition will add another court to our existing gym, weight room, and other PE spaces.

-The gymnasium addition and roof trusses installation is underway.
+The gymnasium addition of roof deck installation is underway.

-The performing arts interior wall construction is complete.
+The performing arts addition interior drywall installation is underway.

 QCUSD is opening a new elementary school in July 2025.
 The school will serve kindergarten through sixth grade, featuring 90,000 square feet dedicated to a STEAM-focused curriculum, modern facilities, and flexible learning spaces.